AssisrMatheus/keypress-overlay/README.md

 ![keypress-overlay](https://i.imgur.com/WQdnFNb.gif)

+Keypresses will only show if pressing a command(ctrl or shift or alt) or are whitelisted on `keycodes.whitelist.json` files.

 You can customize how they are shown on `index.html`'s css, and also modify command names on `keycodes.US.json`.

 Any bugs and new ideas are welcome on [Issues](https://github.com/AssisrMatheus/keypress-overlay/issues).
 And you're welcome to send pull-requests.